pkdone/books-vue-flask-pymongo/README.md

 * Provide an example of an easy way to develop a full stack application, for developers who prefer using Python, without needing to use JavaScript to develop the app-tier logic or needing to leverage Node.js to run the application in Production.
 * Enable the app-tier to be scalable, with a simple non-invasive way of leveraging multiple host server cores/processes, without being constrained by Python's Global Interpreter Lock (GIL), in a way that enables the developer to just focus on writing normal Python code.
 * Host the data-tier on a [MongoDB](https://www.mongodb.com/) database for flexibility, high availability, scalability and portability reasons.
-* Use JavaScript in the client-tier, in the browser where JavaScript shines, to avoid server-side rendering of the user interface, to provide a more responsive and smooth user experience, realised as a Single Page Application ([SPA](https://en.wikipedia.org/wiki/Single-page_application)) and loaded into the browser as a set of static resources (bundled as a [Webpack](https://webpack.js.org/)).
+* Use JavaScript in the client-tier, in the browser where JavaScript shines, to avoid server-side rendering of the user interface and to provide a more responsive and smooth user experience, realised as a Single Page Application ([SPA](https://en.wikipedia.org/wiki/Single-page_application)) and loaded into the browser as a set of static resources (bundled as a [Webpack](https://webpack.js.org/)).

 ### Application Architecture

 To achieve these goals, the component stack shown in the diagram below has been adopted, with differences between the development and production environments.
 The development environment allows rapid prototyping with a single instance of a Python application and an auto-checked and auto-generated web user interface.
-The production environment provides a more scalable multi-process solution and completely eliminates server-side JavaScript and Node.js from the runtime.
+The production environment provides a more scalable multi-process solution and completely eliminates server-side JavaScript and Node.js from the runtime, without any code changes.

  ![Full Stack Architecture](img/architecture.png)

 Further details on some of the components

-* __[Vue.js](https://vuejs.org/)__: A JavaScript framework for building user interfaces as Single Page Applications that, in production, is served as a set of static HTML/JavaScript/PNG/CSS resources to run inside the browser, requiring no server-side rendering.
-Node.js is used during the development phase only to check for issues and to dynamically generate the content for quick prototyping
+* __[Vue.js](https://vuejs.org/)__: A JavaScript framework for building a user interface as Single Page Applications that, in production, is served as a set of static HTML/JavaScript/PNG/CSS resources to run inside the browser, requiring no server-side rendering.
+Node.js is used during the development phase only, to check for issues and to dynamically generate the content for quick prototyping
 * __[Flask](https://flask.palletsprojects.com/en/1.1.x/)__: A lightweight single process Python micro web framework for dynamically generating server-side rendered web applications, or, in this case, APIs such as REST APIs.
 * __[Gunicorn](https://gunicorn.org/)__: A Python Web Server Gateway Interface ([WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface)) which is able to fork and manage multiple host processes to each run a copy of single-process Python server frameworks like _Flask_.
-Via WSGI, integrates with common web servers like Apache and Nginx to enable those web servers to reverse proxy URL requests through to the Python business logic running in each Gunicorn spawned process.
+Via WSGI, integrates with common web servers like Apache and Nginx to enable those web servers to reverse proxy and load balance URL requests through to the Python business logic running in each Gunicorn spawned process.
 * __[Nginx](https://www.nginx.com/)__: An HTTP web server for serving static websites or, acting as a reverse proxy / load balancer, serving dynamically generated content & exposing  request/response APIs.
 In this project it is used for both roles: to serve the static HTML files, JavaScript client-side libraries plus other resources, and to expose a REST API proxied through Gunicorn & Flask

 &nbsp;